nkyume/powerbank/README.md

 # Power Bank
-Advanced Banking Super Operating System
+Advanced Banking Secure Operating System

 # How to run: